Flamekin/dc720-website/content/meeting/first_meeting.md

 712 Main Street

-Longmont, CO
+Longmont, CO 80501

+Topic: First meeting post-hiatus/Bsides Denver recap

 <!--more-->
+Street parking on Main Street available.

+There is a public parking garage across the street underneath the Roosevelt Park Apartments (600 Longs Peak Ave)

-Free downtown parking nearby is available in the lot off 6th and Kimbark.
+Additional free downtown parking nearby is available in the lot off 6th and Kimbark.